Gökhan Inler

 Gökhan Inler (İnler, born 27 June 1984) is a Swiss former professional footballer who played as a central midfielder.
 He is currently in charge as a technical director of Italian football club Udinese.

-Inler began his professional career with FC Basel and later joined FC Aarau and FC Zürich, winning the Swiss Super League in both of his seasons with the latter.
+Inler began his professional career with Basel and later joined Aarau and Zürich, winning the Swiss Super League in both of his seasons with the latter.
 After four seasons with Udinese in the Italian Serie A, he joined Napoli in 2011, where he twice won the Coppa Italia.

 Inler played under-21 football for both Switzerland and Turkey.
 He made his debut for the Switzerland senior team in 2006 and has since earned 89 caps, scoring seven goals, making him the nation's fifth-most capped player of all time.
 He represented the squad at UEFA Euro 2008 and two FIFA World Cups, captaining the Swiss in Brazil in 2014.